Purpose

 Requirements

-The final paper consists of four sections: Introduction, Data, Results, and Conclusion.
+The final report consists of four sections: Introduction, Data, Results, and Conclusion.
 Provided on the course website is a simple Rmarkdown template with predefined headings.
 The template also contains requirements and suggestions for each of the four sections.

 In the final HTML document, there should be absolutely no R code.
 The writing and proofreading of the document should be shared by all members of the group.
 All figures should have appropriate legends, titles, and colors.
 You are encouraged to use Markdown syntax for subsections, bold, italic, hyperlink, tables, etc.